eddr10/Zigbee-ESP32c6-EndDevice/README.md

 ### Hardware Required

 * A development board with Espressif SoC with Zigbee support
-* A USB cable for Power supply and programming
+* An USB cable for Power supply and programming
 * DHT11 sensor
 * HC-SR501 sensor
 * LDR module sensor